jeeftor/EmojiTaco/README.md

 [**Download the latest release**](https://github.com/jeeftor/EmojiTaco/releases)

+##About
+This emoji workflow scrapes Unicode.org to pull down the latest set of EMOJI!!.
+On first run you **must** be connected to the Internet so that you can generate the initial Emoji set.
+As new emoji are released you should be able to re-generate to keep the plugin up to date.

+##Why
 ![tac](docs/taco.png)

 This workflow was developed because none of the existing emoji workflows had the support for the taco icon or any of the newer icons such as the multi-racial people